SpeedyIndexcom/https-keywordindexchecker.com/README.md

 *   Webmasters & Website Owners
 *   PPC Specialists
 *   Link Builders
-*   Anyone curious about SEO and keyword indexing!
+*   Anyone learning about or performing keyword research and SEO!

 ## Technology

-This tool is built purely with client-side technologies:
+This tool suite is built purely with client-side technologies:
 *   HTML
 *   CSS
 *   Vanilla JavaScript